soleym/ml-muscle-feature-extraction/README.md

 # Introduction

-This repository contains the code for a semester project in Spring semester 2021: Machine Learning for extracting muscle features using Ultrasound
+This repository contains the code supporting the paper

+`Automatic Extraction of Muscle Fascicle Pennation Angle from Raw Ultrasound Data`

+presented at IEEE Sensors Applications Symposium (SAS) 2022.

-It contains:
+The repository contains:
 - An automatic labeling tool to extract the pennation angle from ultrasound images
-- Four different machine learning methods to predict the pennation angle from raw ultrasound data
+- Implementations of four machine learning methods to predict the pennation angle from raw ultrasound data
+- Tests scripts

 # Structure of the repository

 This repository contains:

-- `scripts` folder contains python scripts that perform the feature extraction and ML predictions
+- `scripts` folder contains python scripts that perform the feature extraction, ML models training and predictions.
-    - The `extract_features` folder contains files contains the file `extract_features_from_images.py` to extract pennation angles from ultrasound images and the file `extract_features_from_raw` to extract hand-crafted features from raw ultrasound data (used for some of the ML methods)
+    - The `extract_features` folder contains the file `extract_features_from_images.py` to extract pennation angles from ultrasound images and the file `extract_features_from_raw` to extract hand-crafted features from raw ultrasound data (used for some of the ML methods).
-    - The `train_models` folder contains files to run crossvalidation with the four ML methods and its subfolder, `gridsearch` contains files to run gridsearch
+    - The `train_models` folder contains files to run crossvalidation with the four ML methods and its subfolder, `gridsearch` contains files to run parameter search.
-    - the `visualize` folder contains scripts to visualize the raw data and the results from the labeling tool and ML predictions.

 - The `utils` folder contains functions used by the scripts
+- The `tests` folder contains tests scripts and sample datasets

 # Installation